davidryan59/linfun/README.md

-lf.length     // Returns the length of the internal array, guaranteed to be at least 1 lf.first      // Returns (immutable) first coordinate of internal array lf.last       // Returns (immutable) last coordinate of internal array lf.tMin       // Returns minimum t, which is t from lf.first lf.tMax       // Returns maximum t, which is t from lf.last lf.tStep      // Returns width in t, which is lf.tMax - lf.tMin lf.markAsLf   // Returns true lf.toString() // Returns string representation of this Linfun
+lf.length     // Returns the length of the internal array, guaranteed to be at least 1 lf.first      // Returns (immutable) first coordinate of internal array lf.last       // Returns (immutable) last coordinate of internal array lf.tMin       // Returns minimum t across all coords, which is t from lf.first lf.tMax       // Returns maximum t across all coords, which is t from lf.last lf.tStep      // Returns difference between max and min t lf.vMin       // Returns minimum v across all coords lf.vMax       // Returns maximum v across all coords lf.vStep      // Returns difference between max and min v lf.markAsLf   // Returns true lf.toString() // Returns string representation of this Linfun